getodk/docs/odkx-src/data-permission-filters.rst

 Obtaining a User's Default Group
 ---------------------------------------

-Inside ODK Survey and ODK Tables web pages, the default group of the current verified user is available in JavaScript via the API:
+Inside ODK-X Survey and ODK-X Tables web pages, the default group of the current verified user is available in JavaScript via the API:

 .. code-block:: javascript